mmbman/Katagiri/fukanzazengi-notes.md

 >
 > SZ: In surveying the past, we find that transcendence of both mundane and sacred, and dying while either sitting or standing, have all depended entirely on the power of zazen.
 >
-> KR: In surveying the past, we find that transcendence of both un-enlightenment and enlightenment, and dying while either sitting or standing, have all depended entirely on the strength of zazen.
+> EB: In surveying the past, we find that transcendence of both un-enlightenment and enlightenment, and dying while either sitting or standing, have all depended entirely on the strength [of zazen].

 - This is extensively discussed in [“*Fukanzazengi*: Dōgen's Universal Recommendation for Zazen – Talk 4”](https://katagiritranscripts.net/1979-06-12-Fukanzazengi-Talk-4)